-There is a lack of current knowledge about what the distribution of unpaid housework and provision of care looks like.
+There is a lack of current knowledge about situation regarding the distribution of unpaid housework and provision of care.
 The latest time use survey conducted by Statistics Sweden ten years ago showed that time was unevenly distributed and that women did more everyday chores while men spent their time on individual chores, such as taking care of the car.
-A new time use survey will be presented in April 2022.
+A new time use survey was presented in April 2022.

-Men are still less on parental leave than women and use parental insurance to a lesser extent.
+Men still take less parental leave than women and use parental benefits to a lesser extent.
 There are also differences between different groups.
-The men who take out the most gender equality are men who are highly educated with a good income, are Swedish-born over the age of 25 and who work in the public sector.
-Men's withdrawals have increased over time, while women's have decreased, and then for those women who have the opportunity.
-Single women with low education and income may often need to take all parental leave during the child's first year.
+The men who take out the most parental benefits are men who are highly educated with a good income, are Swedish-born over the age of 25 and who work in the public sector.
+Men's use of benefits have increased over time, while women's have decreased.
+Single women with a low level of education and low income may often need to take all parental leave during the child's first year.

 Almost a fifth of the population regularly provides care to a relative.
 The work of providing unpaid care to elderly or sick relatives or a child with a disability is relatively evenly distributed between the sexes, but differs in terms of the type of care.
-It is more common for women to take overall responsibility for social interaction and for supervision, while men make more practical punctual efforts.
-The women who provide a lot of care also feel worse as it affects social life, the economy and health.
+It is more common for women to take overall responsibility for social interaction and for supervision, while men make more practical, discrete efforts.
+The women who provide a lot of care also feel worse as it affects their social life, finances and health.

 The paid and the unpaid care work affect each other.
 If care for the elderly is cut, there is a risk that unpaid care work will increase.
 The degree of housework is also affected for those who are only offered part-time work.
-Measures that have been put in place do not always prove to achieve their full purpose.
-The RUT deduction is well suited for men's care efforts in particular, and thus the distribution between the sexes may not be evened out as intended.
+Measures that have been put in place do not always achieve their full purpose.
+The RUT deduction (for cleaning, maintenance and laundry services) is well suited for men's care efforts in particular, and thus the distribution between the sexes may not be evened out as intended.
 The changed care allowance for children with disabilities has so far had a small positive effect on the distribution of care for children with disabilities.
-Relatives' allowance that can be taken out of care for a seriously ill relative is still used mainly by women.
+Relatives' allowance that can be taken out for the purpose of care for a seriously ill relative is still used mainly by women.